Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ### PayPal: The Genesis of a Visionary

-At PayPal, Elon Musk's Enneagram Type 5 curiosity and future focus traits met Peter Thiel's Type 6 qualities of caution and risk assessment.
+At PayPal, Elon Musk's Enneagram Type 5 curiosity and future focus traits met Peter Thiel's Type 6 caution and risk assessment qualities.
 While Elon was eager to revolutionize online payments, Peter often played the skeptic, questioning the risks.
 Despite their philosophical clashes, they found common ground.
 Elon respected Peter's caution as a counterbalance to his visionary zeal, and Peter admired Elon's forward-thinking.
 Their collaboration became a dance of complementary Enneagram types, each enhancing the other's strengths.
 This dynamic duo at PayPal serves as an early example of how Elon's Type 5 personality traits manifest in his ability to work with diverse minds in every company he touches.

 ### Tesla: Engineering Marvels with a Dash of Fun